Key Takeaways

 Chinese calligraphy follows time-honored techniques and rules, including specific ways to hold and move the brush — from resting the wrist to writing with a fully suspended arm, each method reflects the artist's skill level.

-In addition to mastering brush holding techniques, calligraphers must also involve their whole body in the creation of calligraphic art.
-When seated, the head, neck and shoulders should be relaxed, maintaining an upright and straight torso with both feet on the ground.
+Calligraphers also involve the whole body in creating their art.
+When seated, the head, neck, and shoulders stay relaxed, the torso upright and straight, and both feet flat on the ground.

-If the calligrapher is standing, they generally place their non-brush holding hand on the table for support while tilting forward slightly towards the table.
+If the calligrapher is standing, they usually rest the non-brush hand on the table for support.
+They then tilt forward slightly toward the writing surface.

 Calligrapher standing at a table demonstrating proper posture while writing with a brush